-1. Redundancy: the use of high-safety stock and spare capacity.
-Of course, this is all very expensive and not necessarily that effective.
+The use of high safety stock and spare capacity, which is very expensive and not necessarily that effective.

-- Supply & procurement: Having alternative suppliers and flexible supply contracts
+Supply and procurement: Having alternative suppliers and flexible supply contracts.

-- Distribution & customer-facing activities: Customer segmentation and selected segment-based service
+Distribution and customer-facing activities: Customer segmentation and selected segment-based service.

-However, recent events, particularly the COVID-19 crisis, have brought the topic back to the forefront, particularly the “control system” option, otherwise known in supply chain circles as visibility (detection) and planning (correction).
+Recent events, particularly the Covid-19 crisis, have brought the topic of resiliency back to the forefront, especially the “control system” option, otherwise known in supply chain circles as visibility (detection) and planning (correction).
 These are crucial for avoiding the use of redundancy to achieve resilience.

 The need for stochastic planning